Sony A7S II vs RX10 IV

 |5 shutter flaps per second||24 shutter flaps per second|

 |370 shots per battery charge||400 shots per battery charge|

 |127 x 96 x 60 mm, 627 g||133 x 94 x 145 mm, 1095 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Sony Alpha 7S II and the Sony Cyber-shot DSC-RX10 IV?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Sony A7S II vs Sony RX10 IV
+Body comparison: Sony A7S II vs RX10 IV

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is somewhat larger (3 percent) than the Sony A7S II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens built in, whereas the A7S II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7S II and their specifications in the Sony FE Lens Catalog.